nebuff/aero/README.md

 # Aero App Center (TUI)

-Aero is a terminal-based App Center for any computer with a shell.
-Navigate with arrow keys, select with Enter, and quit with 'q'.
+Aero is a terminal-based App Center for any computer with a shell. **All Aero data, configs, binaries, and package manager are stored in `/aero` on your drive.** Navigate with arrow keys, select with Enter, and quit with 'q'.

 ## Features